reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

-is erroneous, because the identifier `{!reach} z` is not bound outside the conditional statement.
+is erroneous, because the identifier `{!rsh} z` is not bound outside the conditional statement.

-A conditional statement may only include a consensus transfer in `{!reach} NOT_FALSE` or `{!reach} FALSE` if it is within a consensus step, because its statements are in the same context as the conditional statement itself.
+A conditional statement may only include a consensus transfer in `{!rsh} NOT_FALSE` or `{!rsh} FALSE` if it is within a consensus step, because its statements are in the same context as the conditional statement itself.

-If one branch of a conditional contains a `{!reach} return`, then both must.
+If one branch of a conditional contains a `{!rsh} return`, then both must.

 ### `switch`